 Link specific mesh power modes

-A mesh STA is in one of two different power states:
+A mesh STA is in one of two different power states as defined in 11.2.1.1.

-Awake: the mesh STA is able to transmit or receive frames and is operating at full power.

-Doze: the mesh STA is not able to transmit or receive and consumes very little power.

 The manner in which a mesh STA transitions between power states is determined by the combination of mesh peering specific mesh power modes.
 A mesh STA shall be in Awake state if any of its mesh peerings require operation in Awake state.

 A mesh peering is always associated with two mesh STAs.
 Both mesh STAs have their own mesh power mode for the mesh peering.
 A mesh STA defines a mesh power mode in which it operates for the mesh peering and maintains a state about the mesh power mode of the peer mesh STA within the mesh peering.
 The mesh power modes of mesh peerings are independent and a mesh STA may operate in different mesh power modes for each mesh peering.
 A mesh STA maintains a mesh power mode for non-peer mesh STAs that is described in 11C.13.3 (Non-peer mesh power modes).
 An example illustration of the use of mesh power modes is shown in Figure s54 (An example of mesh power mode usage (all mesh STAs have mesh peerings between each other)).